SS Godafoss

-SS Godafoss was an Icelandic cargo ship that was torpedoed by the just off Reykjanes 4 nmi northwest of Gardur, Iceland, while she was travelling from New York, United States to Reykjavík, Iceland.
+SS Godafoss (E/S Goðafoss) was an Icelandic cargo ship that was torpedoed by the just off Reykjanes 4 nmi northwest of Gardur, Iceland, while she was travelling from New York, United States to Reykjavík, Iceland.

 Construction

 Godafoss was constructed in 1921 at the Frederikshavns Vaerft & Flydedok A/S shipyard in Frederikshavn, Denmark.
 Godafoss served in the Eimskipafelagid fleet from July 1921 until her demise in November 1944.